RDMJeanne/FolderStructure/PhD/04_Publications/G_Publications_README.md

 Published data can and should be cited, thereby enhancing the visibility and impact of the publishing researchers: Silvello (2018). **Theory and practice of data citation**.
 Journal of the Association for Information Science and Technology, 69: 6-20. [https://doi.org/10.1002/asi.23917](https://doi.org/10.1002/asi.23917)

+### Copyright

+Researchers should be aware of copyright laws and licenses in context of research data and metadata in their institute or country.
+These licences state how to use, share, and deposit data in repositories or other platforms.
+In the most cases, machine-generated raw research data is not considered to hold any copyright.
+Further processed secondary data may be subject to copyright protection if is original or creative.
+Every researcher should provide at least a license for published data to indicate and promote the re-use of the data.

 ## Further Reading

 ### On Writing